 The shampoo that started it all for me is still near and dear to heart (and my hair).
 Here's a bonus tip: It performs even better when paired with the brand's Shine On Conditioner ($48).

 While all these shampoos are fabulous options, most of the time I stick with a cleansing cream—specifically, Hairstory's New Wash.
 I love that it's basically a conditioner first, cleanser second, eliminating the need for both steps in the shower.
 But it still gets rid of grease and dirt effectively, leaving my strands so soft and frizz-free.

-Byrdie editorial director Faith turned me on to this chic-as-hell haircare line whose shampoo is just one in a seriously amazing lineup of products.
-This particular formula is crafted with sweet almond, zinc, and amino acids, along with a gorgeous, citrus-y blend of essential oils.
+Byrdie Editorial Director Faith turned me on to this chic-as-hell haircare line with a shampoo that's just one in a seriously amazing lineup of products.
+This particular formula is crafted with sweet almond, zinc, and amino acids, along with a gorgeous, citrusy blend of essential oils.

 Thought you outgrew your two-in-one habit?
 Think again.
 John Masters is one of the best-known (and best-loved) brands within the natural and organic haircare market, and this shampoo with conditioner doesn't disappoint.
 Featuring scalp-healing ingredients like zinc and sage (both help to clarify and calm), it's a great pick if you're prone to itches and flakes.

 Strategically formulated without any natural oils (which can cause unwanted strand-stripping), this is one of the best natural shampoos for those with wavy, curly, or super-coiled texture.
 Just one quick cleanse gifts curls with game-changing definition and moisture while also boasting a sulfate-free, body-enhancing cocktail of tomato fruit extract, shea butter, and avocado oil.